jkstill/asm-metrics/README.md

 So as to avoid doing this step in Excel, Google Sheets, or other charting tools, the averages can be calcualted for average read and write times, and written to a new file.

-The scripts that do this:
+Some of the scripts that do this:

 - asm-metrics-synth.pl
 - asm-metrics-synth.sh